 I used a standard silhouette target at 7-yards combat distance with a Birchwood Casey Shoot•N•C® Self-Adhesive Target 8″ for each course of fire.
 I fired a full magazine (6-rounds), two-handed slow fire, at each target.

 Loading the Glock G36 does not require assistance from the UpLula loader to get that last round in the magazine.
-I had changed out the stock magazine base plate for Pierce “0” grip extensions and they do not changed the grip length of the gun by all that much, they do make the gun more pleasurable to shoot.
+I had changed out the stock magazine base plate for Pierce “0” grip extensions and they do not change the grip length of the gun by all that much, they do make the gun more pleasurable to shoot.
 I also have not experienced the “Glock Pinch” that some experienced.

 Even though I had cleaned and lubricated the pistol before coming to the range, I ran a Bore Snake down the barrel.